Greeting from the Director

 Research on Applied Superconductivity and Cryogenic Engineering

 Components in fusion magnet systems are subjected to intense electromagnetic forces.
 Research is ongoing so as to precisely evaluate the expected stress on component materials and to seek the optimum coil supporting structure.
-The engineering design of the coil winding and fabrication method is also in progress.
+The engineering design of the coil winding and fabrication method is also in progress by utilizing additive manufacturing (three-imensional printing) technique.

-To cool superconducting magnets, large-scale cryogenic systems are indispensable, and cryogenic engineering is an important research field.
-For the demo fusion reactors, various cooling methods are being investigated, such as liquid helium, supercritical helium, superfluid helium, gaseous helium, and conduction cooling.
+To cool superconducting magnets, large-scale cryogenic systems are indispensable, and cryogenic engineering too is an important research field.
+For the fusion reactors, various cooling methods are investigated, such as liquid helium, supercritical helium, superfluid helium, gaseous helium, liquid hydrogen, liquid neon, and conduction cooling.
 Their characteristics are being investigated in experiments and numerical simulations.

 Research on development of advanced blanket systems